cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-5-wifi.md

 echo "Secret file created with the name unifi-secret.yaml"
 ```

-A file named `unifi-secret.yaml` wil be created at the directory you are in.
+This script creates the file `unifi-secret.yaml` in the directory you are in.
 Deploy it on `podman`:

 ```bash
 podman kube play /home/podman/deployments/unifi-secret.yaml